top of page

 Graduation Humor

-Fortunately, not all commencement ceremonies are boring.
-There was the one where the speaker used the Dr. Seuss book, Oh the Places You’ll Go! for a high school commencement speech.
-And another, where the speaker used the Canada goose for an illustration of leadership.
+Am I the only one who barely remembers what the speaker said during my own graduation?
+I do recall a few others, however.
+There was one where the speaker used the Dr. Seuss book, Oh the Places You’ll Go!
+And my favorite was another speaker who used the Canada goose to illustrate leadership.
+(Apparently, his wife didn't proofread his speech.)
 He said, “Every organization needs someone to fly ahead of the rest and break wind for everyone.”

-Those graduation ceremonies kept us awake, even family members afflicted with attention deficit disorder.
+Those graduation ceremonies kept us awake.
+Even family members with attention deficit disorder sat up and paid attention.

 But I digress.

-Did you ever wish you could put a window in the minds of parents as they watch their progeny walk across the stage to receive their diploma? these MIGHT BE THEIR THOUGHTS:
+Did you ever wish you could place a window in the minds of parents as they watch their progeny walk across the stage to receive diplomas?
+These might be their thoughts:

-Parents of the class clown: (and my parents probably thought this about my brothers) Well, he made it, even if by the skin of his teeth.
+Parents of the class clown: (and my parents probably thought this about my brothers) Well, he made it by the skin of his teeth.
 I hope he left his air horn at home.

 Parents of the class clown's best friend: I know he’s headed for something great.
 Dear Lord, please make it legal.

-Parents of the FFA member: Uh-oh.
+Parents of the Future Farmers member: Uh-oh.
 He has cow manure on his shoes.

 Parents of the school basketball star: There he goes.
-Wasn’t it just yesterday that I dropped him off at the door of his pre-school room?
+Wasn’t it just yesterday we dropped him off at the door of his pre-school room?
 When did he become a girl magnet?

 Parents of the cheerleader: Her mascara is smeared.